Pakistan PM's future in doubt as coalition ally switches sides

 Also given a senior role will likely be the PPP's Bilawal Bhutto Zardari, son of assassinated former prime minister Benazir Bhutto and ex-President Asif Zardari.

-One card up Khan's sleeve would be to call an early election -- the next one must be held before October 2023.
+One card up Khan's sleeve could be to call an early election -- the next one must be held before October 2023.

 "The best option in this situation would have been fresh elections to enable the new government to handle economic, political and external problems faced by the country," said political analyst Talat Masood, a retired general.